 Possible Progression (subject to availability)

-– BSc (Hons) Environmental Resource Management (top-up) at Camborne
+– BSc (Hons) Environmental Resource Management (top-up) (final year/Level 6) at Newquay

-– BSc (Hons) Conservation Biology final year at Plymouth University
+– BSc (Hons) Biosciences (top-up) (final year/Level 6) at Plymouth University

 – Field Ecologist or Ecological Consultant